16 Signs You’re More Selfish Than You Think

 Unsplash

 Ever “forget” to Venmo your friend for that round of drinks?
-Or grab the biggest slice of cake without offering any to others?
-On a grander scale, maybe you take credit for a group project where others did a ton of the work.
+Or grab the biggest slice of cake without offering any to anyone else?
+On a grander scale, maybe you take credit for a group project where other people did a ton of the work.
 Those actions show a disregard for fairness and a belief that you deserve more than your equitable portion.

 10. You constantly put down other people’s accomplishments.